JohnSnowLabs/nlu/docs/en/install.md

 To install in databricks you must provide your `accessToken` and `hostUrl`.
-You can provide the secrets to the install function with any of the methods listed above, i.e. using `access_token` , `browser`, `json_file`, or `manually defining secrets` Your get get it from
+You can provide the secrets to the install function with any of the methods listed above, i.e. using `access_token` , `browser`, `json_file`, or `manually defining secrets` Your can get it from

 ``` python
 # Create a new Cluster with Spark NLP and all licensed libraries ready to go